 Voice Commerce

 Voice assistants like Apple’s Siri, Amazon’s Alexa, and Google’s Assistant are growing more and more popular.
 It’s predicted to be 8 billion devices with voice assistants in them (including smartphones) by 2023.
-In fact, voice shopping is expected to grow to 40 billion by 2022.
+Voice shopping is expected to grow to 40 billion by 2022.

-Yet it seems that both big and small ecommerce players still don’t understand their potential – only 11% of smart speakers owners in the US use them to buy products.
+Yet it seems that both big and small ecommerce players still don’t understand their potential – only 11% of smart speaker owners in the US use them to buy products.

-Making an order using voice assistants is intuitive, hands-free, it doesn’t require a mouse or a keyboard and is perfect for multitaskers.
-Voice technology still needs more development and support for more languages and accents but once it’s improved, ecommerces will strive for implementing voice search and voice assistants to the customer journey they offer.
+Making an order using voice assistants is intuitive, and hands-free, it doesn’t require a mouse or a keyboard and is perfect for multitaskers.
+Voice technology still needs more development and support for more languages and accents but once it’s improved, ecommerce will strive to implement voice search and voice assistants to the customer journey they offer.

 4. Headless Ecommerce